alexvanyo/composelife/ui-app-screenshots/README.md

-# ui-screenshots
+# ui-app-screenshots

-A test-only module defining the Paparazzi screenshot tests for the [ui](../ui) module components.
+A test-only module defining the Paparazzi screenshot tests for the [ui-app](../ui-app) module components.